telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 ##<a name="section3"></a>Using the image
 ###<a name="section3.1"></a>As it is
-The cygnus-ngsi image (either built from the scratch, either downloaded from hub.docker.com) allows running a Cygnus agent in charge of receiving NGSI-like notifications and persisting them into a MySQL database running at `mysql` host.
+The cygnus-ngsi image (either built from the scratch, either downloaded from hub.docker.com) allows running a Cygnus agent in charge of receiving NGSI-like notifications and persisting them into wide variety of storages: MySQL (Running in a  `mysql` host), MongoDB (running in a  `mongo` host), STH (running in `sth` host) and  CKAN (running in `ckan` host).

 Start a container for this image by typing in a terminal:

     $ docker run cygnus-ngsi

-Immediately after, you will start seeing cygnus-ngsi logging traces:
+Immediately after, you will start seeing cygnus-ngsi logging traces (MySQL example):

 ```
 + exec /usr/lib/jvm/java-1.6.0/bin/java -Xmx20m -Dflume.root.logger=INFO,console -cp '/opt/apache-flume/conf:/opt/apache-flume/lib/*:/opt/apache-flume/plugins.d/cygnus/lib/*:/opt/apache-flume/plugins.d/cygnus/libext/*' -Djava.library.path= com.telefonica.iot.cygnus.nodes.CygnusApplication -f /opt/apache-flume/conf/agent.conf -n cygnus-ngsi